 - Buying a computer or mobile device can be more than trying to decide from a huge selection at a big box store – It can be being helped by a knowledgeable and almost fanatical staff that will make sure that you are satisfied.

 - Purchasing shoes online can be more than just picking a style and hoping for the best – it can be getting the right style in the right size delivered to your door with a minimum of hassle.

 - Going to the museum can be more that looking at art or artifacts on a wall – it can be an experience that engages all of your senses.

-- Buying fine art photographs can be a usual gallery experience – it can be beautiful large prints with dramatic lighting with photographer’s back story to create an experience.
+- Buying fine art photographs can be more than the usual gallery experience – it can be beautiful large prints with dramatic lighting with photographer’s back story to create an experience.